Q. I just finished a job interview. Everything went well. But I can’t get excited about the job. The people were nice but frankly, I got bored.

 Additionally, be sure you have all the information you need.
 Are you basing your decision on interactions with one person?
 Sometimes you’ll interview with someone who won’t be around much when you’re hired.
 Sometimes your job environment will be dramatically different than what you experienced during the interview.

-Give yourself a few days to reflect and consider talking to a consultant or coach, especially if the job seems to offer unique advantages, such as income, prestige and opportunities to become more marketable.
+Give yourself a few days to reflect and consider talking to a consultant or coach, especially if you’re giving up a job sewith unique advantages, such as income, prestige, and opportunities to become more marketable.

 2. Expect your interviewer or client to say, “Thank you!
 We appreciate your honesty.”